SkoolNotes/Taproot/2020BIO101/KBxGeneticVariationMA.md

 ### Two
-Yes, I do. identical wins occur whhenGenetic varation arising from
+Yes, I do.
+Identical twins occur when a single egg splits into multiple embryos, forming  Genetic varation arising from